Song of the Week

 Closely related to the use of blue notes is the use of 7th chords.
 One can make good use of 7th chords in improvised breaks during a measure of the 1 chord that is followed by the 4 chord, and also during a measure of the 4 chord that is followed by the 1 chord.
 7th chords are created by flatting the 7th major scale degree of the chord being played and adding that note to the chord.
 E.g., the 7th scale degree of the B major scale is an A# note.
 Flatting this note (i.e., lowering it by a half step) gives the A note.
 Adding the A note to a B chord results in an B7 chord.
 The 7th scale degree of the E major scale is a D# note.
 Lower this note by a half step and you have a D note.
 Add the D note to an E chord and this creates an E7 chord.
 Adding an F note to a G chord makes it a G7, adding a Bb note to a C chord makes it a C7, etc.

-15 songs were played at the jam on Thursday: 14 from the main list, and 1 from the additional songs list:
+21 songs were played at last night's jam: 15 from the main list, 3 from the additional songs list, and 3 that are on neither list:

 Cripple Creek - A